arvigeus/AZ-204/Questions/Active Directory.md

 `groupMembershipClaims` will include the user's security group memberships in the claims whenever a token is requested. `oauth2AllowImplicitFlow` is often relevant when you're working with SPAs or other scenarios where the Implicit Grant Flow is used.

 ---

+Question : You created a new user account named AppAdmin.
+You must assign the role of Application Administrator to the AppAdmin user account.
+What should you do?

+- [x] Assign the `Administrator` role
+- [ ] Add to `Administrators` group
+- [ ] Add "Request Admin" access policy

+Answer: Administrator is a role.
+Adding the user to the admin group doesn’t mean that the Application Administrator’s role is automatically assigned to the user account.

+---